mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

     >
     >For more on how to configure your environment to send SMS messages, refer to [this section](sms-configuration.md).

 1. Once all the parameters have been configured, click **[!UICONTROL Submit]** to confirm.
-You can also save the message preset as draft and resume its configuration later on.
+You can also save the message surface as draft and resume its configuration later on.

     ![](assets/preset-submit.png)

     >[!NOTE]
     >
-    >You cannot proceed with preset creation while the selected IP pool is under [edition](ip-pools.md#edit-ip-pool) (**[!UICONTROL Processing]** status) and has never been associated with the selected subdomain.
+    >You cannot proceed with surface creation while the selected IP pool is under [edition](ip-pools.md#edit-ip-pool) (**[!UICONTROL Processing]** status) and has never been associated with the selected subdomain.
 [Learn more](#subdomains-and-ip-pools)
     >
-    >Save the preset as draft and wait until the IP pool has the **[!UICONTROL Success]** status to resume preset creation.
+    >Save the surface as draft and wait until the IP pool has the **[!UICONTROL Success]** status to resume surface creation.

-1. Once the message preset has been created, it displays in the list with the **[!UICONTROL Processing]** status.
+1. Once the message surface has been created, it displays in the list with the **[!UICONTROL Processing]** status.

     During this step, several checks will be performed to verify that it has been configured properly.
 The processing time is around **48h-72h**, and can take up to **7-10 business days**.